 Before adopting an integration solution, the typical workflow for NVISO was to raise a security incident to a customer mainly through tickets and emails.
 Which actually came at the risk of being reliant on a single point of contact instead.

 It was much more efficient for NVISO to have multiple points of contact to ensure that somebody would pick up that ticket, add it as a task, and start the communication.
 That could allow for immediate ticket creation in their customer’s ITSM ticketing tool so they could easily communicate back to their analysts by raising a comment in their own tool.

 The analyst would then respond back to the customer by placing different types of attachments for the customers to see.
 Since the customer could also raise attachments back to NVISO, the process would be a lot less confusing for both sides.

 With the fast-paced growth in the work management systems, it’s crucial to have an integration solution in place.
 Everybody has their own solution and workflow and they wouldn’t want just to leave their environment and work in a new one.

-Alexander explains that some organizations already have 2-3 ITSM tools, adding yet another tool was an option for them since it can quickly get frustrating and messy as they’d need to learn how the new tool works.
+Alexander explains that some organizations already have 2-3 ITSM tools, so adding yet another tool was not an option for them since it can quickly get frustrating and messy as they’d need to learn how the new tool works.